daetang/alx-system_engineering-devops/README.md

-displays content list of the current working directory
+to change from working directory to home directory